 The 40mm case is made of stainless-steel with a solid case back.
-Mounted to the watch is a bi-directional rotatable bezel the iconic 24-hour graduated two-color Cerachrom insert in red and blue bezel, commonly referred to as the “Pepsi” due to its color scheme.
+Mounted to the watch is a bi-directional rotatable bezel with the iconic 24-hour graduated two-color Cerachrom insert in red and blue, commonly referred to as the “Pepsi” due to its color scheme.

 The lugs and sides of the Oyster case have been slightly redesigned for this new edition.
 Topped with a scratch-resistant sapphire crystal and featuring a screw-down crown with a “Triplock” triple waterproofness system, which assists with water-resistance on this watch reaching up to 100 meters (330 feet)